tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 Radioisotopes have a variety of applications such as carbon dating, cancer treatment, etc. When a radioactive nucleus undergoes decay, the mass of the system decreases - that is, the mass of the initial nucleus before decay is always greater than the sum of the masses of the final nucleus and the emitted particle.
 This difference in mass \( \Delta m \) appears as the energy according to Einstein's relation \( E = |\Delta m| c^{2} \).

 The phenomenon of radioactivity was first discovered by Henri Becquerel in 1896.
 Later, Marie Curie and her husband Pierre Curie did a series of experiments in detail to understand the phenomenon of radioactivity.
 In India, Saha Institute of Nuclear Physics (SINP), Kolkata is the premier institute pursuing active research in nuclear physics.
+>During early days of nuclear physics research,the term ‘radiation’ was used to denote the emanations from radioactive nuclei.Now we know that α rays are in fact $$_{4}^{2}He$$ nuclei and β rays are electrons or positrons.
+Certainly, they are not electromagnetic radiation.
+The γ ray alone is electromagnetic radiation.
 ### 9.6.1 Alpha decay

 When an unstable nucleus decays by emitting an \( \alpha \)-particle \( (^{4}_{2}He \ \text{nucleus}) \), it loses two protons and two neutrons.
 As a result, its atomic number \( Z \) decreases by 2 and the mass number decreases by 4.
 We write the alpha decay process symbolically in the following way